maxpolaczuk/player_performance/Player_form (1).md

 How can one make money out of this?
 In particular, how are we able to estimate what a players form will be *before* the game has happened?
 This is the vital and having a good estimate *before* the fact is key to improving your insight as to what the outcome of a game should be and thus improving your payoffs the long-run.
 The solution to future estimation of form is where Machine Learning coming in; specifically an extension of Recurrent Neural Networks (RNN)-the Long-Term Short-Term (LSTM) model.

 **RNN's:**
-Before we can talk about LSTM, we need to cover the superset of models that they belong to
+Before we can talk about LSTM, we need to (very briefly) cover the superset that they belong to -Recurrent Neural Networks.

+RNN's are time-dependent (sequential) neural networks which are used for forecasting a series of outcomes given some sequential input data.
+This sounds quite technical, but lets go through our particular problem and see how a standard RNN will try and solve it.
+After this we will discuss the shortcoming of RNN and why we are prefering to use LSTM's instead.